exasol/exasol-rest-api/doc/system_requirements.md

 ### Goal

-The Exasol REST API's main goal is providing a service for interactions with the Exasol database via REST API.
+The Exasol REST API's main goal is to enable attaching 3rd party products to Exasol that require a REST-compliant web interface.

 ### Quality Goals

 Exasol REST API's main quality goals are in descending order of importance:

+* Standard Compliance
 * Usability
 * Security
 * Performance